vaishnavipaithane/Cyclistic-bike-share-analysis-case-study/README.md

 You are a junior data analyst working on the marketing analyst team at Cyclistic, a bike-share company in Chicago.
 The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
 Therefore, your team wants to understand how casual riders and annual members use Cyclistic bikes differently.
 From these insights, your team will design a new marketing strategy to convert casual riders into annual members.
 But first, Cyclistic executives must approve your recommendations, so they must be backed up with compelling data insights and professional data visualizations.

-The project follows the six step data analysis process: ask, prepare, process, analyze, share, and act.
+The project follows the six-step data analysis process: ask, prepare, process, analyze, share, and act.

 ## PHASE 1: Ask

-The goal of this case study is to identify how do annual members and casual riders use Cyclistic bikes differently.
+The goal of this case study is to identify how annual members and casual riders use Cyclistic bikes differently.
 To address this business task, the following questions will guide the analysis:

 *Percentage of Annual Members vs Casual Riders
 *Number of Rides by Bike Type